 BU Roll prices have been an important part of the dealer's market since we started in 1963, and we still monitor those transactions carefully.
 Rolls of common date circulated coins are also important to dealers who cater to beginning collectors.
 Our roll price section enables date collectors of modern series to calculate appropriate prices for individual specimens to fill all of those holes in their albums.

-One and a half pages of information are devoted to Silver Dollars; this is a small measure of their continuing popularity among collectors.
+Pages of information are devoted to Silver Dollars; this is a small measure of their continuing popularity among collectors.
 We list every date and mintmark, and many of the varieties, in eleven different grades!
-All the way from Very Good to MS-65, with special listings for Deep Mirror Proof-Like (DMPL) Dollars (those Dollars whose fields are as reflective as mirrors).
+All the way from Very Good to MS-67, with special listings for Deep Mirror Proof-Like (DMPL) Dollars (those Dollars whose fields are as reflective as mirrors).
 How to determine a DMPL, versus a less reflective Prooflike (PL)?
 If you can read your Greysheet prices reflected in the coin's fields, you have one!
 The mirror-like qualities of some Deep Mirror Proof Likes is so great that they approach the reflective nature of the Mint's PROOF specimens - remember that PL and DMPL coins are business strikes, while Proof coins are specially prepared from polished dies and planchets.

 Also popular with collectors, especially novices, are modern Proof Sets and Mint-issued Uncirculated Sets.
 Uncirculated coins are just that -- coins which have never been released into circulation; Proof coins are prepared from specially polished planchets (coin blanks), and stuck with specially polished dies that give them a mirror-like appearance.
 The CDN covers modern Proofs (1936 to date) and Mint Sets (1947 to date).
 There is a general feeling that buying coins directly from "the source" is the best way to get in on the "ground floor" of rising coin prices.
 I formerly compared this to getting into an elevator in a one-story building (of course, that was before the price of 1986 Mint sets escalated from $6.50 to $27 in less than 9 months).
 Generally speaking, the Mint produces as many 'collector' coins as they can sell.
 This unlimited annual supply means that there should be little unfulfilled demand to drive prices upward for many years.
 Generally.
 Additional demand may sometimes appear relatively quickly; sometimes years later; sometimes the demand continues, sometimes it evaporates.
 Coin pricing is never dull.